-(PSO) Scheme.98 For recyclers under option 7, these costs are likely to involve reporting, monitoring and other scheme compliance costs in order to be eligible to receive Government recycling/collection subsidies.
+Compliance costs for recyclers are estimated at \$20,000 per annum per recycler for Option 7, based on the existing PSO scheme.145 For recyclers under Option 7, these costs are likely to involve reporting, monitoring and other scheme compliance costs in order to be eligible to receive Government recycling/collection subsidies.
 There are no recycler compliance costs assumed for other options, as recyclers only face contractual obligations with the PRO.

 Communication costs.
-It is estimated that the cost of a national communications campaign is \$8.8 million in the first year of the scheme (2010/11)99 and the cost of reinforcing the initial scheme in subsequent years will be \$500,000 until the end of the appraisal period.
+It is estimated that the cost of a national communications campaign is \$8.8 million in the first year of the scheme (2010/11)146 and the cost of reinforcing the initial scheme in subsequent years will be \$500,000 until the end of the appraisal period.
 These are based on estimates for PRO administration costs contained in the Hyder 2006 Television EPR Scheme Producer Responsibility Organisation - Cost Analysis, and are not assumed to vary between the options.